THE LIBERATION PLEDGE : BECAUSE EVERYBODY DESERVES PEACE AT THE TABLE

 WHAT

-Often when dining with others, we are forced to confront a disturbing reality: the body of a victim of violence on the dinner table, that friends and family don’t seem to notice.
-The Liberation Pledge exists to provide a framework for how to remain in integrity with ourselves and our loved ones in these moments.
+Often when dining with others, we are forced to confront a disturbing reality: the corpse of a victim of violence on the dinner table.
+But this year, we’re banding together to push back against violent traditions with the Liberation Pledge.

 WHY